luisee2019/special-topics-labs-interview/README.md

 Hello!
 In the rush that is the start of the term, I really haven't had a chance to chat with many of you.
 So would you do me the favor of helping me get to know a bit about you by answering the following?
 Please avoid one word answers...
 I want to learn about you!

 Q1: So you're finishing up your time in this CSCC program.
 Why did you decide to embark on this journey?
+* _Luis_: Finishing up?  lol.
+That's a relative term.
+We still have 6 months left!
+All kidding aside, I decided to embark on this journey for a number of reasons.
+The first is I have always been interesting in coding and took a few coding classes in college.
+One other reason why I wanted to do this is so I can switch to a more hands on development role at my current employer.
 Q2: I _love_ to travel.
 Tell me a bit about your favorite travel destination so far.
 What's on your travel bucket list?
+* _Luis_: My favorite travel destination thus far is Italy!
+My wife and I went to Paris and Italy on our honeymoon.
+We had a great time.
+On my travel bucket list I would like to visit Fiji, South Africa, Egypt, and see the Northern Lights in Iceland.
 Q3: Name your favorite member of [The Beatles](https://en.wikipedia.org/wiki/The_Beatles), and your favorite Beatles song.
 You do know at least one Beatles song, right?
 If you are a Beatles fan, feel free to give me your top 5 or so.
+* _Luis_: Beatles who? lol.
+I am not a fan of the Beatles as a group but George Harrison is my favorite member.
+I like several of his solo songs and think he was a great addition to the Traveling Wilburys.
 Q4: Do you have any pets?
 Species/Name/Details please.
 [Murray](images/Murray.jpeg?raw) wants to know... (he's not as smart as that picture makes him seem).
+* _Luis_:  Yes!
+We have several pets.
+We have a elephant, a horse, two dogs, several fish, and ducks.
+They are all either of the rubber variety or stuffed animals.
+My 2 year old daughter and I are still trying to convince my wife that we need a real dog.
+She keeps bringing us animals of the stuffed variety!

 ## Submitting Your Work
 Once I have merged your pull request into my repo, please submit your repo along with a screenshot of your pull request in Blackboard.